-- 1. Incandescent lamps of 150 watts or less; glass tubes filled with neon, argon or krypton; outdoor advertising signs constructed of translucent material and wholly illuminated from within and fossil fuel light sources. - 2.
+- 1. Glass tubes filled with neon, argon or krypton; outdoor advertising signs constructed of translucent material and wholly illuminated from within and fossil fuel light sources.
+50 - 2.
 The illumination of outdoor recreational facilities, public or private, which shall be shielded such that the glare or beam does not emit beyond property lines, and no such facility shall be illuminated after 11:00 p.m. except to conclude a specific sporting event or any other activity conducted at a ball park, outdoor amphitheater, arena or similar facility in progress prior to 11:00 p.m. - 3.
 Seasonal holiday display lighting. - 4.
 Lighting that illuminates the American flag. - 5.
 The Planning Board may grant a special exemption upon a written finding that there are extreme geographic or geometric conditions warranting the exemption and that there are no conforming fixtures that would suffice.